m-spangenberg/exercises_machinelearning/README.md

 * the [derivative term](https://en.wikipedia.org/wiki/Derivative) of the cost function J
   * the direction in which we want to step our gradient descent

 We repeat the two steps shown in the equation until we reach a local minimum, also called convergence, which is when the values of w and b no longer change much in relation to their previous values.
+The key here is not to attempt to find the most efficient learning rate, but rather a learning rate that converges quickly enough without being too large and over-shooting the local minimum, or too small, and needing too much processing power.

+#### Stochastic Gradient Descent

+In gradient descent, a batch is the total number of examples you use to calculate the gradient in a single iteration and up to this point we have assumed the batch has been our entire dataset.
+When working at scale, data sets often contain billions or even hundreds of billions of examples, along with many redundant data-points.

+It is safe to say enormous batches tend not to carry much more predictive value than large batches.
+What we ideally want it to get the right gradient on average for much less computation.
+To achieve this we can employ Stochastic Gradient Descent, the term "stochastic" means we are sampling one example comprising each batch at random.
+While SGD works, it can be quite noisy.

+**Mini-batch Stochastic Gradient Descent** is a compromise between full-batch iteration and SGD where we sample between 10 and a 1000 examples chosen at random.
+Even though gradient descent so far has been focused on single features for simplicity's sake, it also works on multivariate feature sets.

 ## Convolutional Neural Networks for Vision Systems